khulnasoft/tracker/docs/docs/outputs/logging.md

         flush-interval: "10s"
 ```

-The flush-interval defines how often the Tracker logs will be forwarded.
+The flush-interval defines how often the Tracee logs will be forwarded.

 **Filter logs which message contains specified words:**